Going Postal: The Legacy Foretold: Synopsis

-The game’s notoriety also drew attention during public discussions of real-world violence and media influence.
+The game's notoriety also drew attention during public discussions of real-world violence and media influence.
 In 2006, the shooter responsible for the Dawson College Shooting in Montreal was reported to be a fan of Postal 2.
 Politicians and commentators cited the game in ongoing debates over video game content and regulation.
 However, in 2011, the U.S. Supreme Court ruled in Brown v.
 EMA that video games are protected under the First Amendment, limiting legislative efforts to restrict sales based on violent content.

 In the mid-2000s, German filmmaker Uwe Boll approached RWS with the idea of adapting Postal into a movie.
 Despite a $20 million budget and theatrical scenes shot with Hollywood actors, the film was released on only 20 screens and received little marketing support.
-It was a commercial failure, and RWS expressed disappointment that the movie, Postal (2007), didn’t expand the franchise’s audience as hoped.
+It was a commercial failure, and RWS expressed disappointment that the movie, Postal (2007), did not expand the franchise’s audience as hoped.

 The team began work on Postal III, in collaboration with Russian publisher Akella.
 RWS retained creative control, while Akella managed development.
-The game was to include appearances by Ron Jeremy, and Jennifer Walcott.
-But the 2008 global financial crisis hit Akella hard, leading to layoffs and the loss of experienced developers.
+The game was to include appearances by Ron Jeremy and Jennifer Walcott.
+However, the 2008 global financial crisis hit Akella hard, leading to layoffs and the loss of experienced developers.
 The finished game suffered from numerous bugs, design changes, and a new voice actor for the main character.
 Fans criticized the shift to a third-person perspective and the game’s tone.
 RWS later disavowed the release.

-By 2020, RWS returned to the series with Postal 4: No Regerts, revealed at PAX East.
+By 2019, RWS returned to the series with Postal 4: No Regerts, revealed at PAX East.
 There, fans spoke with Desi and Jaret-Schachter, sharing stories of how the games helped them through difficult periods.
 For some, the series provided an outlet for stress; others saw it as a form of transgressive humor that pushed back against cultural norms.